Neo-Thomism in Brazil: Post-Second Vatican Council: since 1965

-The study of medieval philosophy in Brazil found in De Boni an important promoter after the 1970s.
-An ex-Capuchin friar and Doctor of Philosophy, he returned to Brazil after finishing his studies in Germany and promoted the arrival of other intellectuals to the country.
-De Boni served as president of the Brazilian Commission of Medieval Philosophy and worked extensively to improve the availability in Brazilian libraries of content regarding medieval thought.
-Aside from this, he published a large number of articles and compilations on the subject.
-The main reference work on medieval philosophy in Brazil, "Filosofia e Filosofias na Idade Média" was published by Celestino Pires in 1982, in order to help at a series of meetings about the subject at the University of Brasília.
+De Boni was an important promoter of the study of medieval philosophy in Brazil after the 1970s.
+An ex-Capuchin friar and Doctor of Philosophy, he returned to Brazil after finishing his studies in Germany and promoted the movement of other intellectuals to the country.
+De Boni served as president of the Brazilian Commission of Medieval Philosophy and worked extensively to improve the availability of content regarding medieval thought in Brazilian libraries, also publishing a large number of articles and compilations on the subject.
+The main reference work on medieval philosophy in Brazil, Filosofia e Filosofias na Idade Media, was published by Celestino Pires in 1982 in order to help at a series of meetings about the subject at the University of Brasília.
 The Brazilian Society of Medieval Philosophy was also founded in this period.

-The developers of Thomism in Brazil after the Second Vatican Council have been categorized in three trends: the "traditionalists", the "progressives" and the "reformulators".
+The developers of Thomism in Brazil after the Second Vatican Council have been categorized as belonging to three trends: the "traditionalists"; the "progressives"; and the "reformulators".
 Among the traditionalists, the main exponents of the movement were Gustavo Corção and Carlos Nougué.

-The only academic journal specifically dedicated to medieval philosophy currently is the Scintilla, established in 2004 and published by the Franciscans of Curitiba.
+The only Brazilian academic journal specifically dedicated to medieval philosophy currently is the Scintilla, established in 2004 and published by the Franciscans of Curitiba.